Home Science Atom Structure Quantum Number

 According to Linde, the presence of more lines in the spectrum indicates that the energy levels are further subdivided.
 This subdivision gives an additional quantum number which is called a magnetic quantum number.

-How to Find Magnetic Quantum Numbers?
+How to Find Magnetic Quantum Number?

 Magnetic quantum is denoted by the symbol ‘m’ or ml.
 The total values of m depend on the values of l.
 For a given value of l, m can have any integral value between +l to −l.